the-harry/hey_doctor/README.md

 Redis.current ||= Redis.new(url: ENV['REDIS_URL'])
 ```

+* Add a env var `RAILS_PORT` with the current application port.

-Add this line to your application's Gemfile:
+* Add this line to your application's Gemfile:

 ```ruby
 gem 'hey_doctor'
 ```

-And then execute:
+* And then execute:

 ```bash
 bundle install
 ```

-After installing the gem just mount the HealthCheck endpoint inside config.ru:
+* After installing the gem, mount the HealthCheck endpoint inside config.ru:

 ```ruby
 # config.ru